Athletic Facilities, NCAA Programs

 Texas Tech University K-12

-The program is accredited by the Texas Education Agency (TEA), which ensures all TTU K-12 curriculum meets the standards set by the state of Texas and that students will be prepared for the TAKS, STAAR, and EOC exams.
-TTU K-12 is also accredited by the National Collegiate Athletic Association (NCAA).
+The program is accredited by the Texas Education Agency (TEA), which ensures all TTU K-12 curriculum meets the standards set by the state of Texas, and that students will be prepared for the TAKS, STAAR, and end-of-course exams.
+Texas Tech High School courses are also approved by the National Collegiate Athletic Association (NCAA).

 The school provides a full-time Texas high school diploma program that concludes with a graduation ceremony on the Texas Tech campus.
 TTU K-12 also offers supplemental courses and open-enrollment testing solutions such as credits by exam.

 Texas Tech University Theatre